Restricted User Shell

 For example (note the use of line continuation character):

-If message begins with a ‘@’ sign, the remaining characters are treated as the name of a predefined error message (see Error Messages).
-The corresponding message text is retrieved and used instead of message.
+If message is an identifier, it must be the name of a predefined error message (see Error Messages).
+The corresponding message text will be printed.
 For example:

 Exit actions are useful for writing trap rules, i.e. the rules that are intended to trap incorrect or prohibited command lines and to return customized reply messages in such cases.
 Consider the following rule:

-It allows to use only those Git repositories that are located under /sources directory6.
+It allows the client to use only those Git repositories that are located under /sources directory4.
 If a user tries to access a repository outside this root, he will be returned a default error message, saying ‘You are not permitted to execute this command’ (see usage-error).
 You can, however, provide a more convenient message in this case.
 To do so, place the following after the ‘git’ rule:

-rule git-trap command ^git-.+ exit fatal: Use of this repository is prohibited.
+rule git-trap match $command ~ "^git-.+" exit "fatal: Use of this repository is prohibited."